nv-chinh/Underwater-Object-Detection-using-YOLOV11/README.md

 - **Stronger architecture**: Incorporates novel components including **C3k2**, **SPPF**, and **C2PSA**, which significantly enhance feature extraction and spatial focus.
 These architectural upgrades allow the model to better capture fine-grained details, making it more robust in complex detection tasks.
 - **Improved efficiency**: Optimized for faster inference without sacrificing accuracy, making it suitable for both research and real-time applications.
 - **Enhanced training strategies**: Includes refined data augmentation, label assignment, and loss balancing techniques, which improve convergence and generalization across different datasets.

+## 📊 Datasets
+To evaluate the performance of our model, we conducted experiments on four diverse and challenging underwater datasets:
+- **DUO Dataset**: A large-scale underwater object detection dataset containing diverse marine species.
+It includes **four classes**: *echinus, holothurian, scallop, starfish*.
+- **URPC2019 Dataset**: Released as part of the Underwater Robot Picking Contest 2019, featuring underwater objects under varying visibility and lighting conditions.
+Same as **DUO Dataset**, it also includes **four classes**: *echinus, holothurian, scallop, starfish*.
+- **UDD Dataset**: A comprehensive underwater detection dataset.
+It includes **three classes**: *scallop, seacucumber, seaurchin*.
+- **Brackish Dataset**: Collected in brackish water environments, featuring species and objects that differ from open-sea datasets.
+It includes **six classes**: *crab, fish, jellyfish, shirmp, small fish, starfish*.